lguez/Jumble/docs/installation.md

 safe side, or experiment with your compiler to see what you need to keep (see usage below).)
 You can trash everything else (`.o` files, Fortran source files, etc.) if you want.

+[^1]: On Mac OS, after downloading the application from the CMake web
+    site, run it, then click on "How to Install For Command Line Use" in the Tools menu.